Fred Livingston

 Associate Teaching Professor

-Fred Livingston joined the ISE Department in 2023 as an adjunct professor.
+Fred Livingston joined the ISE Department in 2023 as an associate teaching professor.
 When not in the office or co-working space, you can find him competing in challenges such as Badwater Ultra, IRONMAN, and Spartan.

 Research Interests